Menu Plan: Week of May 18

 mpm121

-As usual, my evening schedule is a bit rushed this week which will call for some crock pot or make-ahead meals.
+As usual, my evening schedule is a bit rushed this week which will call for a menu plan including some crock pot or make-ahead meals.
 Monday, Wednesday, and Thursday I have 15, 30 and 60 minutes respectively between the end of my lessons and when I have to walk out the door for my evening commitments.
 Plus my parents are arriving Thursday evening for a visit, and I'm not sure exactly when they're arriving.
 Friday we're planning to camp again so I'll be cooking on a camp stove…just don't know what I'll me making yet.

 • MONDAY: Wet burritos.
 I can prep these ahead of time and have Jaden put them in the oven during my lessons.
 Everyone else can eat buffet style whenever the burritos are done, and since I eat lightning-fast, 15 minutes is plenty of time for me to scarf down a burrito before heading out the door.